Submit Article

 What Were the Facts of This Case?

-The central legal issue was framed as follows: does the Singapore court have power to grant a Mareva injunction against a defendant to Singapore proceedings where, at the time the injunction is sought, the plaintiff intends to pursue foreign proceedings against that defendant such that it is possible the foreign proceedings, rather than the Singapore proceedings, will terminate in a judgment?
+• The Power Issue: Does the Singapore court have the power to grant a Mareva injunction against a defendant to Singapore proceedings where, at the time the injunction is sought, the plaintiff intends to pursue foreign proceedings against that defendant, such that the foreign proceedings (rather than the Singapore proceedings) may culminate in a judgment?

 How Did the Court Analyse the Issues?